Why The 1934 Foundation Should Scare People in the Performing and Marching Arts.

 Yet the performing arts and marching arts in the 90s and 2000s were going through a point where they had to evolve into other venues of entertainment against a toxically competitive culture created by both DCI and BOA.
 Brass Theater was a show by Canadian Brass created when Star of Indiana, a prestigious Brass and Drum corps, left DCI’s toxic culture to pursue the performing arts in different ways.

 At one point the group was booed by members and fans of The Cadets for their show The Greatest Show on Turf which was circus-themed and did stuff that many band directors were too afraid to do or pursue out of their greed, power, and prestige but at a cost to the pain and suffering of others.
 They ended up winning the World Championship in 1991.
-Gorge Hopkin’s sword of faithfulness and the breastplate of righteousness was broken by Bill Cook who exposed a culture of toxic competition and ideals in DCI leadership and culture that began at every EST Lecture by a shady group called The Forum.
+George Hopkin’s sword of faithfulness and the breastplate of righteousness was broken by Bill Cook who exposed a culture of toxic competition and ideals in DCI leadership and culture that began at every EST Lecture by a shady group called The Forum.
 Many future leaders and members of DCI and BOA including George Hopkins attended Landmark Education seminars and encouraged leadership in other corps and bands to follow suit.
 Ken Mazur, a percussion instructor, and teacher, who sadly committed suicide after he was too put on trial, sums up Warner Erhard Training in his deleted article The Marching Industry Cult…

 Pageantry competitions are built upon Erhard Seminar Training, a 1970s sales tool by former Scientologist Warner Erhard.
 Instead of psychiatry, those seeking help for the self-invested up to $300 for Erhard’s lectures in the mid-1970s and 80s.
 Known as EST, the technique involves psychological analysis, new hopes and dreams, a regained sense of control over life, release from past mistakes, and the search for a “new self” using religious-like connotations and false discipline. — The Marching Industry Cult by Ken Mazar